Athletics at the 1904 Summer Olympics – Men's hammer throw

 The men's hammer throw was a track and field athletics event held as part of the Athletics at the 1904 Summer Olympics programme.
 It was the second time the event was held.
 The competition was held on Monday, August 29, 1904.
-Six athletes, all from the United States, competed.
+Six athletes from the United States competed.
 John Flanagan, the reigning champion, defended his gold medal and set a new Olympic record.
 John DeWitt took silver and Ralph Rose bronze.
 It was the second consecutive medal sweep for the United States in the event.
 Flanagan was the first man to earn multiple medals in the event; he would finish with three consecutive victories, a record not matched by anyone in the hammer throw.

 Background

 This was the second appearance of the event, which has been held at every Summer Olympics except 1896.
 John Flanagan was the defending Olympic champion and had won at least 10 national titles across Great Britain, Ireland, and the United States; he was a heavy favorite.
 John DeWitt was a four-time IC4A champion.
 Ralph Rose was best known as a shot putter, but had been rumored to have thrown a monstrous 190 feet (57.9 metres).
 The lack of international competition meant that Great Britain's two-time AAA champion Tom Nicolson was absent.
-Also not competing was Alfred Plaw, who had beaten Flanagan to win the AAU championship in 1904.
+Also not competing was American Alfred Plaw, who had beaten Flanagan to win the AAU championship in 1904.